 - 4.17.1.
-DS14P Dwellings must achieve a minimum of Air leakage not more than 10 ACH at 50 Pa reference pressure when tested in accordance with AS/NZS ISO 9972, Method 1.
-Certificates are not required. - 4.17.2.
+DS14P Dwellings are to be constructed in accordance with Part H6 NCC requirements. - 4.17.2.
 Photographic evidence of insulation installation must be provided upon request by the HDAP. - 4.17.3.
 DR20 The HDAP encourages designs that meet the following insulation ratings: Ceiling R5, Wall R3.5, Glazing Systems U2.0, Timber floors/heated slabs R2.5 and no recessed light fittings.